 But now, with the advent of shows like “BBQ Pitmasters,” “BBQ Crawl,” “BBQ Blitz,”“Burgers, Brews and BBQ,” “BBQ University,” “Primal Grill,” “Man Fire Food,” “Bobby Flay’s BBQ Addiction,” and possibly more on the way, BBQ has come out of it’s almost cult-like status and is now in the mainstream spotlight.

-Funny how you never really hear about some of the better places here, like Coop’s or Cali Comfort .
-But you sure hear a lot about Phil’s BBQ from locals.
-A place where you can’t find a piece of wood anywhere on the premises.
+In 2018, you are starting to hear a lot more about the newer BBQ places such as Grand Ole BBQ, Iron Pig Alehouse and Coaster Saloon.
+I do joke and say there is life beyond Phil’s BBQ, a place where you can’t find a piece of wood anywhere on the premises.
 It’s all grilled.
 Nothing wrong with that kind of cooking.
 Santa Maria, CA is known for that.
 Cooking meat over an open flame with wood based charcoal.
 Phil uses mesquite charcoal.

 It’s direct high heat though and it doesn’t impart any smoke onto the meat because it’s done quickly over a grill.
 This is pretty much the way we were brought up here in California, with what we call “BBQ’ing in our backyards.

 Smoking though, usually involves indirect heat being tended over a lot of hours with many different types of wood that the pitmaster chooses.
 The choice of what wood to use depends on what kind of flavors the pitmasters are looking to taste in their meats.
 These are all carefully chosen and cooked in a smoker, which may come in all different shapes and sizes.